abhinavmish96/JAVASCRIPT_CHALLENGES/ReadMe.md

 #### Hard Challenges :

-1. Determine when a specific sequence terminates
+11. Determine when a specific sequence terminates
+12. Chessboard Traveling - This challenge will require knowledge of basic mathematical combinations.

 If you have problems, create an issue on this repo.
 Thanks! :)